Co-orientable taut foliations in Dehn fillings of pseudo-Anosov mapping tori with co-orientation-reversing monodromy: Preliminaries

 \subsection{Conventions}

 For a set $X$, let $|X|$ denote the cardinality of $X$.
 For two metric spaces $A$ and $B$, let $A \setminus \setminus B$ denote the closure of $A - B$ under the path metric.

-For a link manifold $N$ such that $\partial N$ is a union of tori $\bigcup_{i=1}^{n}S_n$, a \emph{multislope} on $\partial N$ is an $n$-tuple of slopes on $S_1, \ldots, S_n$ respectively.
+For a link manifold $N$ such that $\partial N$ is a union of tori $\bigcup_{i=1}^{n}T_i$, a \emph{multislope} on $\partial N$ is an $n$-tuple of slopes on $T_1, \ldots, T_n$ respectively.
 For a link in some closed $3$-manifold, the multislopes on it are defined as the multislopes on its exterior.

 Now we illustrate our conventions of slopes and orientations for pseudo-Anosov mapping tori of compact orientable surfaces.
-Let $\Sigma$ be a compact orientable surface with nonempty boundary and let $\varphi: \Sigma \to \Sigma$ be an orientation-preserving pseudo-Anosov homeomorphism.
+Let $\Sigma$ be a compact orientable surface with negative Euler characteristic and nonempty boundary, and let $\varphi: \Sigma \to \Sigma$ be an orientation-preserving pseudo-Anosov homeomorphism.
 Let $M = \Sigma \times I / \stackrel{\varphi}{\sim}$ be the mapping torus of $\Sigma$ over $\varphi$, and we fix an orientation on $M$.

 \begin{notation}\rm (a) For two slopes $\alpha, \beta$ in the same boundary component of $M$, let $\Delta(\alpha, \beta)$ denote the minimal geometric intersection number of $\alpha, \beta$.

 (b) For two closed oriented curves $\gamma, \eta$ in the same boundary component of $M$, let $\langle \gamma, \eta \rangle$ denote the algebraic intersection number of $\gamma, \eta$ (see Convention \ref{orientation} (d) for more details on this setting). \end{notation}